 Doctors aren’t sure why some babies are born with pectus carinatum.
 Some cases are hereditary (passed down in families), but many occur at random.

 The deformity is sometimes a symptom of other disorders, such as Marfan syndrome or Ehler’s-Danlos syndrome, which affect connective tissue in the body.

 How is pectus carinatum diagnosed?

 The condition is diagnosed with the following tests:

 - A physical examination.
 A doctor will evaluate your child’s symptoms and the appearance of the chest to determine if they have pectus carinatum.

 - If necessary, a doctor might use a chest X-ray to determine the severity of your child’s pectus carinatum.

 The doctor will also check if your child’s pectus carinatum is a symptom of another condition.

 How is pectus carinatum treated?

 - Bracing for pectus carinatum is an option for children under the age of 18.
 Your child must wear a chest brace beneath their clothing for up to 24 hours a day.
 The brace stays on for several months to several years, depending on the severity of your child’s pectus carinatum.
-Many children with pectus carinatum see significant improvement in the appearance of their chest within one year of bracing.
+Many children see significant improvement in the appearance of their chest within one year of bracing.
 The brace can be removed for showering and physical activity.